 For the curious, the concept of the E/P ratio (and the actual number for neon) are covered in this article by Calvert on electrical discharges.
 It will be covered in the lasers course later in the term.

 For this experiment, an abbreviated lab report is required (word processed, never hand-written) as follows.
 As usual, submit the lab report in a bound folder NOT simply a pile of loose, stapled papers! nor in a large binder.
-A title page is required and each major question must begin on a new page (so your lab report must be at least ten pages in length, but hopefully longer).
+A title page is required and each major question must begin on a new page (so your lab report must be at least nine or ten pages in length, but hopefully longer).

 For ALL information provide a footnote as to WHERE you obtained it (e.g. the page on SAM's site, page in Csele, from Calvert's article, etc).
 No "Magic Numbers" - all values used for comparison must be referenced as to their source!